memphis-iis/mofacts/docs/DEPLOYING.md

 script needs to be customized, all configuration is handled at the beginning of the script using environment variables.

-The script kills previous processes, deploys mofacts.tar.gz, and then starts the mofacts (meteor) process using forever.
+The script terminates previous processes, deploys mofacts.tar.gz, and then starts the mofacts (meteor) process using forever.
 As a result, it should usually do the "right thing".